Save Aarey: Nature lovers upset over park being walled off

-Five years after activists prevented the govt from destroying Panchavati gardens in Aarey Colony to build an anti-terrorism facility, nature lovers will have to fight again to prevent the construction of a wall around the park, which will shut them out forever
+Five years after activists prevented the govt from destroying Panchavati gardens in Aarey Colony to build an anti-terrorism facility, nature lovers will have to fight again to prevent the construction of a wall around the park

 While the fate of the proposed Metro car depot in Aarey Colony hangs in the balance after strong opposition against the plan to axe nearly 2,300 trees for the project, nature lovers now have yet another battle on their hands.